jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

                 }
 ```

-The `shell_builtin` function decides if the input buffer contains a builtin command, and, if so, executes it:
+The `shell_builtin` function decides if the input buffer contains a built-in command, and, if so, executes it:

 ```C
 static int shell_builtin(char *buffer)